dsi-clinic/CMAP/README.md

 This is particularly useful for quick tests or for running sweeps locally without using a job scheduling system like SLURM.

 ## Running a Sweep using a SLURM Job Script
-Please refer to [future-work documentation] (/future-work.md) for more information.
+Please refer to [future-work documentation](future-work.md) for more information.

 ## Collaborators